 - The statewide expansion of a successful COVID-19 Foreclosure Prevention Pilot program in La Crosse.
 This effort provided cash assistance, financial counseling, and wrap-around support to COVID-impacted households who were newly delinquent on their property taxes and at long-term risk of losing their home.

-- The development of property tax web portal and education materials that provide easy-to-understand information on property taxes and interactive tools — such as web pages, sample documents, and teaching materials — for local treasurers, homeowners, teachers, students, and community members.
+- The development of property tax web portal and education materials that provide easy-to-understand information on property taxes and interactive tools — such as web pages, sample documents, teaching materials, and answers to frequently asked questions — for local treasurers, homeowners, teachers, students, and community members.

 “As someone who works with taxpayers and homeowners every day, I’m excited to be chairing a task force that will be actively working on the issues Wisconsinites face when they are trying to buy a home and stay in one,” said Kenosha County Treasurer Teri Jacobson.
 “Wisconsinites deserve a dedicated network of resources when it comes to homeownership, and it is a pleasure to see state and local officials from all corners of the state working together to find real solutions.”